katrevula/kafka-twitterStream/README.md

 * Click on the create app button under the Standlone Apps
 * Fill the details os the app and create an app
 * After successfully creating the app, go to keys and tokens tab and generate keys
+* Copy and paste teh keys for future use

 #### Example keys & Tokens